-- In a small bowl, mix the masa, all purpose flour, baking soda, 3/4 tsp salt and pepper.
+- In a small bowl, mix the masa, all purpose flour, baking soda, salt and pepper.
 Set aside.

-- In a measuring cup, mix the milk and 1 Tbs Apple Cider Vinegar (or use buttermilk).
-Wait 5 minutes (this allows the milk/vinegar mixture to sour) then whisk in the egg.
+- In a measuring cup, mix the milk and apple cider vinegar (or use buttermilk).
+Wait at least 5 minutes (this allows the milk/vinegar mixture to sour) then whisk in the egg.
 Set aside.

-- To the zucchini mixture, add the flour mixture, mix well.
-Add the milk mixture and stir.
+- To the zucchini mixture, add the flour mixture and milk mixture.
+Mix until the ingredients are evenly distributed and incorporated.

-- Add about 1/8" coconut oil to a skillet.
+- Add about 1/8" (2.5cm) oil to a skillet.
 Heat until oil shimmers on med high heat.
 Use a 1/3 C dry scoop to portion out each fritter and use a spoon to help you get the fritter out of the scoop and into the pan.
 Use the back of the dry scoop to press the fritter to about 1/4" thickness.
-Cook on each side for about 2-3 minutes on med to med high heat.
-Remove from pan and place on a paper towel to drain.
+Be sure not to crowd the pan (I cook three at a time in a medium skillet).
+Cook on each side for about 2-3 minutes on med to med high heat until golden, adjusting heat as needed. *Be careful here as the corn tends to sometimes "pop" - a fry screen will prevent corn kernels from popping out of the pan*Remove fritters from pan and place on a paper towel to drain.
 Sprinkle with a pinch of salt.
 Add more oil to the pan as needed to finish frying all the fritters.

-- Place the fried fritters on SilPat or parchment lined sheet pan and bake for 15 minutes.
-Remove from oven, serve with garnishes and chipotle cream.
+- OPTIONAL: Place the fried fritters on the parchment lined sheet pan and bake for 15 minutes.

 For the Chipotle Cream: